 - 1. The Architect Multi-Zone Power Amp. - 2.
 RCA audio hook-up cables. - 3.
-(Optional) A balanced line driver if you are going to mount The Architect more than 20 feet from the control preamp. - 4.
-(Also Optional) Rack Mounting Kit to install the Architect into a standard 19" rack. - 5.
+Small blade screwdriver for terminal blocks. - 4.
+(Optional) A balanced line driver if you are going to mount The Architect more than 20 feet from the control preamp. - 5.
 Enough speaker wire to reach all of your speakers. - 6.
 Multi-zone controller, receiver, or preamplifier. - 7.
 Although you can set the speaker optimization controls by ear, a real-time audio analyzer such as the AudioControl SA-3052 is very helpful.